fastlane/itc-api-docs/README.md

 ###### The unofficial documentation of the iTunes Connect JSON API

-Get in contact with the developer on Twitter: [@KrauseFx](https://twitter.com/KrauseFx)

 # Introduction

 This document describes the iTunes Connect JSON API and how to use it.
 The API is used by the AngularJS based iTunes Connect front-end to update app metadata.
 It is public once you have a valid session.